rackerlabs/design-system/_component_design/toast.md

 ## Best Practices

+Consider the following best practices when you construct toast:

+- A toast can include an optional call-to-action (CTA) that navigates the user out of the current page.
+- Only use one CTA for a toast.
+Do not include a **Dismiss** or **Close** CTA.
-- If there's an error and the user can take an action to correct it, use a call to action (CTA).
+- If there is an error and the user can take an action to correct, include a CTA.
+- Use complete sentences when you write the notification message.
-- Use complete sentences.
-If only one sentence is used, do not include a period.
-However, if there are two or more sentences, use periods.
+- If the notification message includes only one sentence, do not use a period. **This runs counter to our text conventions**.
+If there are two or more sentences, use periods.
-- Try not to exceed more than four lines of your message (excluding the CTA).
+- The notification message should not exceed more than four lines, excluding the CTA.
-- Only use one CTA per toast.
-Never include “Dismiss” or “Close” as a CTA.
+- The user can click close **X** to close the toast.
-- Clicking on the “X” closes the toast notification.
-Hovering over it keeps it open until the cursor moves off of it.
-(See [Timing]({{page.url}}#timing) section for more detail.)
+- The toast remains open when the user hovers over it and closes when the cursor moves off of it.
+Refer to [Behaviors]({{page.url}}#behaviors) for more information about toast timing.

 {% endcolumn %}